lilisha100/doctest/docs/README.md

    ```
    node backend.js
    ```
-   If you see the 'Example app listening on port 8080!' message, you have successfully set up your server!
+   If you see the "Example app listening on port 8080!" message, you have successfully set up your server!

 ## Step 5: Set up your front-end HTML
 1. Open a text editor and create a file named `index.html`.